tier4/caret_doc/docs/visualization/callback/callback_information.md

 The horizontal axis means `Time [s]` (changeable in ['system_time', 'sim_time', 'index']).
 The vertical axis means `Latency [ms]` from `callback_start` to `callback_end`.
-This API is used to confirm the callback execution time.
-The argument is not only `Application` class, please see [API Lists](https://tier4.github.io/CARET_analyze/latest/).